-There are 35 required credits specific to this major in addition to the B.M. required core music courses (41 credits), liberal arts courses (36 credits), and general electives (8 credits) for a degree total of 120 credits.
+There are 35 required credits specific to this major in addition to the B.M. required core music courses (41 credits), liberal arts and sciences courses (39 total credits, including 3 credits in the major), and general electives (8 credits) for a degree total of 120 credits.
 See the sample curriculum here.

 - ISKB-211 and ISKB-212 Basic Keyboard 1 and 2 (1 credit each)

 - CP-215 The Art of Counterpoint 2 (2 credits)

 - CW-191 Sequencing and Production Techniques (2 credits)

 - CW-333 Studio Writing and Production for the Recording Studio (2 credits)

 - CW-397 Collaborative Studies in Music Production (1 credit)